Overview

 Applying a Footnote Display Option

-3. Enter the text in the footnote placeholder.
+1. Add the text to the footnote placeholder.

-▶ This feature can only be used in a text placeholder designed for a footnote.
+▶ This feature can only be used in a placeholder designed for footnotes.

 Enter_text.jpg

-6. Select the display option that you want to apply to this text placeholder.
+4. Select the display option that you want to apply.

-7. Click anywhere on the scene to close the menu.
+5. Click anywhere on the page to close all open menus.

-An icon is added to the text placeholder, indicating the display option applied to the text.
+An icon appears in the text placeholder, indicating which display option has been applied to the footnote.

-Preview the scene to make sure that the text is being displayed as you want.
+6. Preview the scene to make sure the text is displayed as you want.

 Tip!

-If you are using Split into sections or Scroll down and the text is displaying or scrolling too quickly, you can extend the duration of the scene with the Minimum Duration feature so that viewers have time to read all the text.
+If you are using Split into sections or Scroll down and the text is displaying or scrolling too quickly, you can extend the scene duration with the Minimum Duration feature to give viewers enough time to read all the text.

 Was this article helpful?